louchenyao/wg-mesh/README.md

 ./exmaple.py mock
 ```

-You can explore it by using `sudo ip netns HOST_NAME CMD` to run commands in the mock network.
+You can explore it by using `sudo ip netns exec HOST_NAME CMD` to run commands in the mock network.
 For example, you can ping the `bj` host, which IP is `10.56.1.1` in the example configuration, from the `hk` host:

 ```
-sudo ip netns hk ping 10.56.1.1
+sudo ip netns exec hk ping 10.56.1.1
 ```

 ## 🧑‍💻Development